 “We’re looking to turn our Emskirchen site into a folding carton business that leads the way when it comes to availability and flexibility.
 We’re therefore entering into a partnership with Heidelberg in which our strategic and business interests are aligned.
-Under the new business model, Heidelberg will no longer make its money by supplying press components, but solely by achieving agreed productivity and growth targets,” explains Toni Steffens, commercial director of WEIG Packaging.
+Under the new business model, similar to the one presented on a business simulation game, Heidelberg will no longer make its money by supplying press components, but solely by achieving agreed productivity and growth targets,” explains Toni Steffens, commercial director of WEIG Packaging.

 The Heidelberg subscription model follows the growing pay-per-use trend in mechanical engineering and aims to move away from growth based solely on selling and installing printing capacity.

 Customers pay for usage in new Heidelberg digital business model